 Head of Travel

-Zanna is a former British Army officer who worked as a regional security, cultural and political advisor covering Mali, Niger and Somalia.
-During her time in the Army, Zanna was part of the pioneering Ice Maiden team – the first all female team to cross Antarctica using muscle power alone.
+Zanna is a former military officer who worked as a regional security, cultural and political advisor covering Mali, Niger and Somalia.
+Zanna was part of the pioneering Ice Maiden team – the first all female team to cross Antarctica using muscle power alone.
 Zanna is experienced in the mountains and holds a high level first aid qualification for remote environments.

 Ernesto’s passion for Afghanistan was born when he led an avalanche prevention programme with the skiers of Bamiyan on behalf of the NGO, Alpistan.
 Ernesto’s diverse range of previous experiences include working for UNDP in Samoa, learning traditional skills of Oceanic navigation in the Pacific Ocean, and gaining an MA in Photojournalism from the University of the Arts of London.
 He has climbed ten peaks over 4000m peaks in the Alps, including Mont Blanc via Arête du Diable, Liskam and Grand Combin.